williamagyapong/smart_election/README.md

 GETTING STARTED

 To begin using this software, simply go through the following steps:
 1. Install the xampp server that comes with the software.
 2. Run the software scripts by copying and pasting the election folder into htdocs.
-To locate htdocs follow this path- Local disk(c)or drive(c)--> xampp--> htdocs.
+To locate htdocs follow this path:
+   Local disk(c)or drive(c)--> xampp--> htdocs.
 NB: After successfully going through the first 2 steps the software will be ready for use.
 3. Launch the xampp control panel